 Staying flexible and strong is very important for parents, especially if you have young children and toddlers.

-Workouts for flexibility mainly revolve around stretching, and yoga workouts like those mentioned above can also be useful.
-Stretching is quite low intensity, and it’s best practice daily if you want to see improvements to your flexibility.
+Workouts for flexibility mainly revolve around stretching or yoga workouts like those mentioned above can also be useful.
+Stretching is quite low intensity, and it’s best to practice daily if you want to see improvements in your flexibility.

 If you’ve recently had a baby, then you may be looking for ways to shift some baby weight and get your core and pelvic area back in shape.
 Thankfully, there are tons of great workouts for this.